Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 The currently logged on user needs at least read access to the file.

 Default value: `'.\config\default replacement variables.ps1'`
+## GraphConfigFile
+The parameter GraphConfigFile tells the script where the file defining Graph connection and configuration options is located.

+Local and remote paths are supported.
+Local paths can be absolute (`'C:\config\default graph config.ps1'`) or relative to the script path (`'.\config\default graph config.ps1'`).

+WebDAV paths are supported (https only): `'https://server.domain/SignatureSite/config/default graph config.ps1'` or `'\\server.domain@SSL\SignatureSite\config\default graph config.ps1'`

+The currently logged on user needs at least read access to the file.

+Default value: `'.\config\default graph config.ps1'`
 ## 2.3.
 DomainsToCheckForGroups
 The parameters tells the script which domains should be used to search for mailbox and user group membership.